Lowie375/Gyromina/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: For when you have a great idea
-labels: not a bug, under review
+labels: no issue here, under review
 ---

 **Your suggestion**